-This list includes exclusively schools offering drama and dance degrees.
-We have a separate article about music schools (coming soon), and since those tend to differ dramatically (I’m so punny) from drama and dance schools, I’ve left them out of this article; if you want to read more about the best music schools in the US, here is place to find that information.
+This list includes schools that exclusively offer drama and dance degrees.
+Since music schools tend to differ dramatically (I’m so punny) from drama and dance schools, I’ve left them out of this article; if you want to read more about the best music schools in the US, here is place to find that information.

 Going to a performing arts college has many advantages for students.
 You will be surrounded by like-minded artists who will inspire you, help you with your creative pursuits, and also likely be your colleagues when you graduate.
 Additionally, you'll be at a school that doesn't view your art as a mere extracurricular activity.

-That being said, you can get a performing arts degrees from other colleges.
-However, this list of best performing arts colleges is focused on students who know 100% they exclusively want to study acting or dance and are looking to be surrounded by like-minded artists.
+Although it's possible to get a performing arts degrees from other colleges, this list of best performing arts colleges is focused on students who know 100% they exclusively want to study acting or dance and are looking for an environment that fully supports them in their ambitions.

 How Did I Decide on These Top Performing Arts Colleges?

-Don’t ever take rankings of the top performing arts colleges as absolute fact—not even those from Backstage or The Hollywood Reporter.
+Don't ever take rankings of the top performing arts colleges as absolute fact—not even those from Backstage or The Hollywood Reporter.
 Instead, you should use these articles as a starting point for your own research.
-Whenever you look at a list of the best performing arts colleges, you should see how the rankings were determined.
+Whenever you look at a list of the best performing arts colleges, try to see how the rankings were determined.

 Here, I'll explain how I came up with this unscientific list of schools.
 I started by limiting my search to schools that prioritize dance and drama by only offering performing arts degrees or by having a specialized program within the larger university.

-1. Ranking: I’ve used a variety of ranking lists from respected industry sources such as Backstage and The Hollywood Reporter as a starting point for my research.
+- Ranking: I used a variety of ranking lists from respected industry sources such as Backstage and The Hollywood Reporter as a starting point for my research.